canzarlab/Sphetcher/README.md

 ### To begin ###

-First you will need to provide the gene expression matrix in comma-separated values (CSV) format, where rows are samples (cells) and columns are features (genes, transcripts, principal components PCs).
+First you need to provide a matrix where rows are samples (cells) and columns are features (genes, transcripts, principal components PCs).

 Additionally you can provide the prior information (e.g, cell label, collection time point) in case you want to preserve certain number of samples from each category.